bernhardAxonIvy/doc/source/axonivy/migration/migration-notes-91.rst

   We have simplified the license check for :ref:`public urls <license>` compared to 8.0 and do not check for ports and paths (context) anymore.
-When requesting a new 9.1 license, you only need to specify the DNS names/Hostnames or IP addresses through which the |ivy-engine| can be accessed.
+When requesting a new 9.1 license, you only need to specify the DNS names/Hostnames or IP addresses through which the Axon Ivy Engine can be accessed.

 Engine default base path changed